spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/blog/release-posts/index.html.md

 ### Versioned documentation release

-When a new GitLab version is released on the 22nd, the TW Lead also sets up the release of the published documentation for that version.
+When a new GitLab version is released on the 22nd, the Technical Writer who completed the release post structural check for the previous milestone sets up the release of the published documentation for that version.

-For instructions, see the GitLab docs [Monthly release process](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/doc/releases.md).
+For instructions, see the GitLab docs [monthly release process](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/doc/releases.md).

 ## TW Reviewers